shasso/CorpusMeta-Editor/README.md

-# Metadata Editor
+# CorpusMeta Editor

-A full-stack web application for managing and organizing metadata for corpus items with dynamic fields and flexible data structures.
+CorpusMeta Editor is a full-stack web application for managing and organizing metadata for corpus items with dynamic fields and flexible data structures.
 Built with React TypeScript frontend, Node.js backend, and MongoDB database.

 ## Features